-There is a burn pit located at LCF in Syria and it is used to dispose of waste for the basecamp.
-While not specific to LCF, the consolidated epidemiological and environmental sampling and studies on burn pits that have been conducted as of the date of this publication, have been unable to determine whether an association does or does not exist between exposures to emissions from the burn pits and long-term health effects (Reference 11).
-The Institute of Medicine committee's (Reference 11) review of the literature and the data suggests that service in Iraq or Afghanistan (i.e., a broader consideration of air pollution than exposure only to burn pit emissions) may be associated with long-term health effects, particularly in susceptible (e.g., those who have asthma) or highly exposed subpopulations, such as those who worked at the burn pit.
-It is assumed similar health affects would be felt in Syria as well.
+While not specific to T22, the consolidated epidemiological and environmental sampling and studies on burn pits that have been conducted as of the date of this publication have been unable to determine whether an association does or does not exist between exposures to emissions from the burn pits and long-term health effects (Reference 10).
+The Institute of Medicine committee's (Reference 10) review of the literature and the data suggests that service in Southwest Asia or Afghanistan (i.e., a broader consideration of air pollution than exposure only to burn pit emissions) may be associated with longterm health effects, particularly in susceptible (e.g., those who have asthma) or highly exposed subpopulations, such as those who worked at the burn pit.
 Such health effects would be due mainly to high ambient concentrations of PM from both natural and anthropogenic sources, including military sources.
 If that broader exposure to air pollution turns out to be relevant, potentially related health effects of concern are respiratory and cardiovascular effects and cancer.
 Susceptibility to the PM health effects could be exacerbated by other exposures, such as stress, smoking, local climatic conditions, and co-exposures to other chemicals that affect the same biologic or chemical processes.
 Individually, the chemicals measured at burn pit sites in the study were generally below concentrations of health concern for general populations in the United States.
 However, the possibility of exposure to mixtures of the chemicals raises the potential for health outcomes associated with cumulative exposure to combinations of the constituents of burn pit emissions and emissions from other sources.